yevrah/stack/docs/003_helper_functions.md

 **Only** `FieldError` will be handled, all other errors will still raise, so it's mainly used for validation.
 You can read about validation in Estoult [here](https://estoult.readthedocs.io/en/latest/how_tos.html#validation).

-They also make you Canadian ("eh" stands for "error handle").
+The functions are also from Canada ("eh" stands for "error handle").

 Example usage: